cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 point on the curve.
 Directly evaluating the encodings of {{encodings}} produces an output that is distinguishable from random.
-{{rom}} shows how to use these encodings to construct a function approximating a random oracle.
+{{roadmap}} shows how to use these encodings to construct a function approximating a random oracle.

 {{hashtobase}} describes considerations for uniformly hashing to field elements.